-Waste disposal facilities,
+Waste disposal facilities.

-Water facilities (public or private), and sewer facilities (public), including, but not limited to, treatment plants, pumping stations storage facilities and transmission mains, wells and associated equipment such as pumps to be owned and operated by political jurisdictions.
-However, private connections to existing mains, with no additional connections to be made to the line, which are intended to serve an individual customer and which are accessory to existing or proposed development, and distribution lines and local facilities within a development, including pump stations, are permitted generally and shall not require a special use permit.
+Water facilities (public or private), and sewer facilities (public), including, but not limited to, treatment plants, pumping stations, storage facilities and transmission mains, wells and associated equipment such as pumps to be owned and operated by political jurisdictions.
 However, the following are permitted generally and shall not require a special use permit:

-(a) private connections to existing mains that are intended to serve an individual customer and that are accessory to existing or proposed development, with no additional connections to be made to the line, and

-(b) distribution lines and local facilities within a development, including pump stations.
+- (a) private connections to existing mains that are intended to serve an individual customer and that are accessory to existing or proposed development, with no additional connections to be made to the line; and - (b) distribution lines and local facilities within a development, including pump stations.